-The site is located along A251 Faversham Road to the south east of Boughton Lees, close to the entrance to Eastwell Manor and abuts the Boughton Lees Conservation Area.
-It is set within an area of woodland which currently contains five very large Nissan-style buildings and hard standing which were used for military vehicle storage during WWII and more recently have been used for agricultural storage, commercial storage and as a recycling /composting centre.
+The site (shown on the map as BAE4) is located along A251 Faversham Road to the south east of the settlement of Boughton Lees, close to the entrance to Eastwell Manor and abuts the Boughton Lees Conservation Area.
+It is set within an area of woodland which currently contains five very large Nissen-style buildings and hard standing which were used for military vehicle storage during WWII and more recently have been used for agricultural storage, commercial storage and as a recycling /composting centre.
 All are now vacant.
 The area to the south is dense woodland – the Rectory Plantation.
 There are residential dwellings on the opposite side of the road.
 Eastwell Park lies directly behind the site to the north and west.
 The site is located within an Area of Outstanding Natural Beauty (AONB).

 Still at an early stage, the agent acting for the landowner is developing plans for c.6 large homes on the site.
 Planned works may involve repositioning a section of the Eastwell Wall further back from the road to improve access to the site.